ClickCease

 Cash buyers help you avoid the biggest headache of selling a house that needs repairs… dealing with mortgage lenders who get nervous about every little problem.

-Cash buyers don’t have this problem because they’re using their own money, not some bank’s.
+Cash buyers don’t have this problem because they use their own money, not some bank’s.

-These buyers often come from the investment market: house flippers, rental property owners, or companies that specialize in buying distressed properties.
+These buyers often come from the investment market: house flippers, rental property owners, or companies specializing in distressed properties.

 They’ve seen it all and won’t faint at the sight of your dirty bathroom or that hoarder house.
-Many cash buyers actually prefer houses with obvious issues because they can negotiate better prices, and they’re planning to renovate anyway.
+Many cash buyers prefer houses with obvious issues because they can negotiate better prices and plan to renovate anyway.

 Key Takeaways: Successfully Selling Your Ohio Home That Needs Repairs